Stephen King’s Misery 1990 Film Study

 THE SIGNIFICANCE OF MISERY THE PIG

 It is very clear after Annie’s playful but creepy mimicry of her pig that audiences are to regard Annie herself as a pig.
-Misery the pig, the state of being miserable and Annie herself are one and the same, as if Annie gave birth to the pig.

 Clearly she didn’t literally birth the pig, but what are the bounds of her monstrosity?
-Did she become a midwife so she could feed dead babies to her pig, thereby creating a creature which was a little more human?
+Did she become a midwife so she could feed murdered babies to her pig, thereby creating a creature which was a little more human?

 According to Reiner, the original story ended with Annie killing Paul and feeding him to her pet pig, Misery, then tanning his skin to use to bind the book he wrote while in her care, retitling it to The Annie Wilkes 1st Edition.